sramshaw/NVR_docker/README.md

   - setup passwordless ssh from laptop to nvr.lan
   - (setup passwordless ssh from laptop to admin.lan)
 - ?? setup VM to have its own identity ??
-- setup git for work with https://github.com/sramshaw/NVR_docker.git
+- setup git on VM for work with https://github.com/sramshaw/NVR_docker.git
   - install git
   - clone  https://github.com/sramshaw/NVR_docker.git in the folder /var/lib/
   - setup global user.name  and user.email